How to Become a Management Consultant: A Roadmap [updated 2022]

 There are several things you should consider as an MBA student who plans to get into consulting:

-If you’re enrolled in an MBA program, you’re already well on your way toward developing the skills you need to become a management consultant.
+If you’re enrolled in an MBA program, you’re already well on your way toward developing the skills you need to become a consultant.
 Beyond the core classes, take classes on strategy, financial analysis, and financial accounting.

+Highlight these classes on your consulting resume and cover letter.
 Doing well in these classes will demonstrate you have the problem solving and analytical thinking skills required in consulting.

 Extracurriculars are an opportunity to demonstrate your leadership skills.
 It’s better to get involved with fewer organizations but to take on leadership roles in the ones you’re involved in.